sj1999-BIT/tp/docs/UserGuide.md

   ![addition of contact](images/addContact.png)

 ### Clearing all entries : `clear`

-Clears all entries from the WedFast contact list.
+Clears all entries from the _WedFast's_ contact list.

 Format: `clear`

 ### Deleting a person : `delete`

-Deletes the specified person from WedFast, either via index or name.
+Deletes the specified person from _WedFast_, either via index or name.

 Format: `delete INDEX` or `delete NAME`